tejas0908/EasyScraper/README.md

 - [ ] Scrape Runs can be resumed if they are interrupted by failures
 - [ ] User can set scrape settings
     - Sleep time between page scrapes
+- [ ] User can perform a scrape test by providing URL and Page Template

 # Architecture